 Rule (kitchen, bath and tabletop fare), Room and Board - a splendedly modern store

-with affordable classy furniture, and the Pulp - cool, really cool, cards and super unique gifts.
+with affordable classy furniture, and Pulp - cool, really cool, cards and super unique gifts (unfortunately, now closed).

 We had read about a

 new restaurant (new to us, at least) at 14th and V, so we

 ambled our way in that direction until we found it.
 We went